 CONQUERING THROUGH RELIABLE MEN

+OUTLINE

+I. LOOKING FOR RELIABLE MEN

+1. Someone has a Vision for you

+2. Someone has a Plan for you

+3. Someone has seen your Gift

+4. Discovering God’s Will

+II.
+LTS WORKSHOP GOALS

+Goal 1: Full-time Workers

+Goal 2: Looking for Course Coaches

+Goal 3: Organizing New CBLT Centers

+Goal 4: Go and lead a Basic Christian Life group

+Goal 5: Establishing New Churches

+CONCLUSION

 We’ll begin reading with II Timothy 2:2. “…the things you have heard me say in the presence of many witnesses entrust to reliable men who will also be qualified to teach others.”

 I. LOOKING FOR RELIABLE MEN

-We are looking for reliable men, reliable people, and so we have given an invitation all over the land to come to LTS workshops.
+We are looking for reliable men, reliable people, and so we have given an invitation all over the land to come to NEW life for Churches workshops.
 We are praying and wondering what the Holy Spirit is going to do in the hearts and lives of these people.
 There were many people who heard about this invitation, they are the witnesses and they said, “Thank you, amen, that is all.”
-Initially 17 people came to LTS.
+Initially 17 people came to the workshops.
 Who are those people?
-The _______________ people are the people attending the LTS workshops.
+The _______________ people are the people attending the workshops.
 You are the reliable people.
-You are the reliable people on whom CBLT depends.
+You are the reliable people on whom we depend.

-CBLT depends on the reliable people that are __________.
+New Life for Churches depends on the reliable people that are __________.
 If you go home and you say, “Ah!
 It was beautiful but I cannot do this,” nothing will happen.
 You are only becoming a reliable person if you’ll take this material and go home and use it.
 You have taken the first step, you’ve listened to the voice of God, you’ve come here to learn more, you’ve taken of your time and you’ve taken of your money.
 I’m going to tell you that God will bless you for that.
 He can only bless you if you are going to use this material.
 Only if you are going to train others.
 This is why we have come together.

 Why are you here?
 Have you answered this question?
 It’s a good question to ask yourself, “Why am I here?”
 I could have been at home with my wife and with my family.
-Why am I here at this LTS workshop?
+Why am I here at this workshop?

 1. Someone has a Vision for you

 Let me try to answer this question for you.
 Number one--because someone else had a vision.
-Perhaps it was your regional CBLT coordinator or CBLT Center director.
+Perhaps it was your regional coordinator .
 Listen very closely because we are talking about a process of the Holy Spirit.
-You are here by _____________ invitation of your CBLT Center leader.
+You are here by _____________ invitation.
 Maybe not all of you, but most of you.
 Someone selected you.
 Someone already has looked into the future.
 Someone has seen you as a man who really can do spiritual things for God.
 They’ve been praying about you.
 They have said that you are a reliable person.
-The regional coordinator or course coach or some other brother has a vision for you.
+The regional coordinator or some other brother has a vision for you.
 First of all, someone really believes in you; someone has a vision.

 2. Someone has a Plan for you